mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

      echo -a %x
    }

-The output after executing the above code (/hello) is “Hello World!”
+The output after executing the above code (/hello) is "Hello World!"

 Substrings
 ~~~~~~~~~~